 HMEC stands for Human Mammary Epithelial Cell.
-The HMEC cell line is a finite lifespan cell line.
-Many studies are being done to understand how growth, aging, and senescence in HMEC is altered to produce malignant (tumorigenic) cells.
-Senescence barriers in HMEC function to stop the development of tumorigenic cells.
+The HMEC cell line is naturally non-immortal and used in studies to understand how growth, aging and senescence is altered to produce malignant (tumorigenic) cells.
+Senescence barriers in HMEC are pathway checkpoints that function to stop the development of tumorigenic cells.
 Studies using HMEC can give insight into pathways to cellular aging and the development of malignant cell types in vivo, and possibly into therapeutic interventions for breast carcinogenesis.

-It has been postulated that there are two barriers to immortality in HMEC cells.
-One is stress-associated, retinoblastoma (Rb) mediated stasis, and the other is telomere dysfunction due to telomere attrition.
-Inactivating the Rb barrier results in extended life post-stasis cultures, and passing the telomere dysfunction barrier, which causes genomic instability and cell death, results in newly immortal cell cultures.
-The telomere dystunction barrier can be bypassed by substantial expression of telomerase expression during cell proliferation (mitosis).
-This is done by de-repressing telomerase.
-This prevents the shortening of telomeres during cell division, which prevents cell death after a finite number of divisions.
+It has been postulated that there are two barriers to overcome to achieve immortality in HMEC cells.
+The first barrier is a stress-associated stage called retinoblastoma (Rb) mediated stasis.
+The result of inactivating the Rb barrier is extended post-stasis cultures.
+The second barrier is telomere dysfunction that can result in genomic instability, cell death and a newly immortal cell cultures.
+The telomere dysfunction barrier can be bypassed by substantial expression of telomerase during cell proliferation (mitosis), as done by de-repressing telomerase.
+This prevents the shortening of telomeres during cell division, thus, preventing cell death after a finite number of divisions.
 This is characteristic of many immortal cell lines, such as the HeLa cell line, which naturally display substantial telomerase activity during cell mitosis.
-HMEC cells are fully immortal once cell culture has sufficient telomerase activity to maintain stable telomeres, forever.
-This is when cells are termed malignant, and finally metastatic.
-Finite lifespan HMEC are also susceptible to oncogene-induced senescence (OIS).
-However, once immortality is achieved in HMEC, the cell lines are no longer vulnerable to aging via the OIS mechanism.
+HMEC cells are fully immortal once cell culture has sufficient telomerase activity to maintain stable telomeres.

-Stasis is stress associated.
-It can be overcome in cell culture by altering pathways governing Rb, either genetically, or by other means.
+Cell stasis is the ability of cells to overcome replicative senescence.
+Cells can overcome the senescence barrier in cell culture by altering pathways governing Rb, either genetically or by other means.
 Stasis is also telomere length independent.
-This means reactivating telomerase during cell proliferation has no effect on stasis, and does not help to overcome it.
-Overcoming stasis may be correlated with some types of cancer, and has been linked with hyperplasia, or uncharacteristic cell proliferation, in vivo.
+This means reactivating telomerase during cell proliferation has no effect on stasis and does not help to overcome it.
+Overcoming stasis may be correlated with some types of cancer and has been linked with hyperplasia, or uncharacteristic cell proliferation in vivo.

 This is the second barrier to malignancy and occurs only in cells that have already bypassed stasis due to ongoing proliferation.
 Each time a cell divides, genomic telomeres are shortened, in the absence of telomerase activity.
 At a critically short level, genomic instability and the DNA damage response (DDR) is elicited.
 The cellular response to damage often results in the initiation of either a repair pathway, commencement of transcription, cell cycle checkpoint activation, or apoptosis.